bunyaminergen/awesome-speech-dataset/README.md

 # Awesome Speech Dataset

-*Below is a markdown table summarizing the main sources for the Awesome Speech Dataset, including download links and a brief explanation for each resource.
+*This repository provides information and resources related to open source speech datasets.
 These datasets provide diverse and high-quality speech data covering various domains such as conversational, academic, political, and more.
 They are widely used for tasks like automatic speech recognition (ASR), speaker identification, emotion recognition, and other speech processing applications.*

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)